Using technology to remind yourself

 But technology has made this process even easier.
 These reminders can now take the form of calendar reminders on computers or smartphones.
 A weekly, daily, or even hourly reminder is now easy to set with something like Google Calendar or IOS.
 There’s no longer any good excuse for not remembering.

 Women in couples therapy will often tell me their husbands will change their behavior for a little while after they have a big fight or deep conversation but then over time will fall back into the same habits that caused the fight in the first place.
 I’ve learned that this is not a function of men not caring but is usually about them simply not remembering.
 And it isn’t fair or functional to make it the woman’s responsibility to keep reminding him.
-Usually the men in these cases feel lousy about this and wish they could remember more easily.
+Usually, the men in these cases feel lousy about this and wish they could remember more easily.

 Men have a hard time remembering relationship data

 In marriage and couples counseling I’ve often noticed that guys just aren’t as good as women at remembering certain things even if it’s something they take seriously and want to do.
 For example, she might want him to remember to sometimes make plans for dates rather than having her do this all the time.
 He wants to do this but tends to forget.
-Guys just don’t seem to be wired as well for remembering this stuff.
+Guys just don’t seem to be wired as well to remember this stuff.
 But they don’t have to rely solely on their imperfect memories; they can let their technology remind them.
-I’ve had many guys who find it very helpful to have Google Calendar remind them every week to make date plans or to buy flowers or an annual reminder one month before an anniversary, cuing them to start working on a gift or plans.
+I’ve had many guys who find it very helpful to have Google Calendar remind them every week to make date plans or to buy flowers or an annual reminder one month before an anniversary, cueing them to start working on a gift or plans.

 Sometimes guys or their wives find this insincere.
 If he really cared wouldn’t he remember on his own?
 This doesn’t seem to be the case.
 I’ve seen lots of good men, caring men, who just don’t seem to retain this sort of data.
 But this cannot be an excuse to not remember; they simply need to use external devices to remind them.
 Often, over time, the reminders become internalized so there’s no longer any need for the external reminder.